An exciting approach to theoretical spectroscopy: Acknowledgement

-where $\mathbf{L}$ is the macroscopic dielectric matrix including local-field effects.
-The angular integral over $\hat{\mathbf{q}}$ can be efficiently evaluated using a spherical harmonic expansion, which separates the expression into two terms to accelerate convergence:
+where $\mathbf{L}$ is the macroscopic dielectric matrix including local-field effects, $\bm{\mathcal{S}}$ is the solid angle, and $q_\mathrm{max}$ is the direction-dependent upper cutoff in the magnitude of $\mathbf q$.
+The angular integral over $\hat{\mathbf{q}}$ can be efficiently evaluated using a spherical harmonic expansion, which separates the expression into two contributions, to accelerate convergence: